wilsonmar/wilsonmar.github.io/_posts/2018-07-17-salesforce-rock-stars.md

    * <a target="_blank" href="https://succeedwithsalesforce.com/">succeedwithsalesforce.com</a>
    since Aug 2015 from Secaucus, NJ

-   * <a target="_blank" href="https://advancedapex.com/blog/">advancedapex.com/blog</a>
-   since Jun 2012, the companion to book "Advanced Apex Programming for Salesforce.com and Force.com"

    * <a target="_blank" href="https://blog.wdcigroup.net/">blog.wdcigroup.net</a>
    since Nov 2008 from Australia and Malaysia, specialises in Salesforce and Dell Boomi platforms.
 They build and integrate cloud solutions, building and selling cloud applications on the Salesforce Appexchange.